What is Family Mediation?

 Where can I get free family mediation Services in Kent?

-Kent Family Mediation Service offers free family mediation to mediation clients who have been assessed by the mediation service and who are eligible to claim Legal Aid.
-If a family mediation client is assessed as being eligible to claim Legal Aid they will then be entitled to free family mediation.
+Kent Family Mediation Service offers free family mediation to clients who have been assessed by the mediation service and who are eligible to claim Legal Aid.
+If a client is assessed as being eligible to claim Legal Aid they will then be entitled to free family mediation.
 If you are eligible for Legal Aid you can receive your free family mediation at any Kent Family Mediation location.

 Where can I find out the prices for family mediation or how much I will have to pay for family mediation?